OpenMDAO/POEMs/POEM_004.md

 Motivation
 ==========

-Community feedback on spline component usage from Garett Barter (NREL) and Andrew Ning highlighted a few shortcomings of the current implementation.
+Community feedback on spline component usage from Garett Barter (NREL) and Andrew Ning (BYU) highlighted a few shortcomings of the current implementation.

 * The current implementation requires a user to create a different Component for each interpolator even if they use the same control point and interpolated point locations.
 * The API between the two currently implemented spline components (AkimaSplineComp, BsplineComp) significantly diverges.